nih-sparc/ttl-sync-script/README.md

 There is a CLI that can be used to interact with the functionality using (Click)[https://click.palletsprojects.com/en/7.x/] and is bundled with (Setuptools)[https://click.palletsprojects.com/en/7.x/setuptools/#setuptools-integration].
 To install the package, run:

 `pip install --editable .`

-## Running against Development Env

-## Running against Production

-## Setting up the script

-### Setting up a Sparc admin account
-The first thing to set up is an access to the aws-sparc AWS account as an admin.
-Please contact the SRE team to do so.

-### Creating the virtual environment
-The first time you use this repo, you will have to create a virtual environment to run the script.
-You can do so by typing `make venv`

-## Using the script

-### Assuming sparc admin role
-In order to use the script locally to update the metadata in production, one needs to assume the role of the sparc admin.
-The cli tools `assume-role` will do just that.
-Type `assume-role sparc admin`  and use your MFA code generator to answer the prompt